 Originally built to house more than 3,700 pieces of Oriental art donated by Gertrude Bass Warner, the Jordan Schnitzer Museum of Art also displays a wide variety of international art and has rotating exhibitions.

 The museum opened in 1933 and is a work of art itself.
-Designed by the University’s dean of Architecture & Allied Arts, Ellis.
-F. Lawrence, it is listed on the National Register of Historic Places.
+Designed by the University's Dean of Architecture and Allied Arts, Ellis.
+F. Lawrence is listed on the National Register of Historic Places.